pbberlin/struc2frm/README.md

 and _requires_ `ParseMultipartForm()` instead of `ParseForm()`

 * `ParseMultipartForm()` and `ExtractUploadedFile()` are helper funcs
-to extract file upload data.
+to extract file upload data

 Example